ctarmor/CarlosGameOfLife/README.md

 }
 </pre>

-There is a print() method wherer we an switch to display the number of neighbours instead of the square.
+There is a print() method where we can switch to display the number of neighbours instead of the square.

 ![Alt text](/Screenshot.png "Optional Title")